moxystudio/rfcs-oss/rfcs/0003-split-eslint-config.md

 }
 ```

 As listed above, these type of projects will be using Babel.
-Since Babel will be taking care of making code compatibility with target browsers, we can always use the latest ECMAScript version.
+Since Babel will be taking care of making code compatible with target browsers, we can always use the latest ECMAScript version.

 If the project uses `workers` or `service-workers`, you will have to enable it manually via the `env` key.